Last updated on February 23, 2021

 In fact, each of the 4 Cs of a diamond indicates the quality of the stone and determine its value.
 Moreover, diamond sellers usually set their prices based on grading reports.
 That’s why understanding the basics of these gradings is helpful to avoid spending your budget on a component that will go unnoticed to the naked eye.

 Diamond cut refers to the precision of angles, proportions and symmetry, which directly impact brilliance, fire and scintillation.

-The cut is the biggest indicator of the beauty of the stone and should be made a priority over the other 4 Cs of a diamond.
+The cut is the biggest indicator of the beauty of the stone and should be made a priority among the 4 Cs of a diamond.
 Even a diamond with no inclusions or colour tints will be dull if it’s not cut exceptionally well.
 No precision, no sparkle.

 When talking about diamond colour we mean how white or colourless the stone is.
 According to the GIA, diamonds are graded from D to Z, with D being the most colourless, and Z containing brown or yellow tint noticeable to the naked eye.